Two DeWitt couples charged in child abuse conspiracy

 “The significant problem with this is that the victims are children and thus unlikely to report significant abuse until they are free from their abusers,” Nessel said.

 She proposed changing state law to put child abuse in the same category as sexual assaults.
-That would allow prosecutors to bring a case up to 15 years after the abuse or when the victim reaches the age of 28.
+That would mean prosecutors could bring a case up to 15 years after the abuse or before the victim reaches the age of 28.

 She went on to say that adoption subsidy programs do not currently require parents to prove they are using state dollars for the child and there is no oversight to ensure it’s being used appropriately.